kernil9/Mark-Master/README.md

 # Known issues

-- Marking a player twice will give them two marks instead of removing the previous mark then adding the new one.
+- Marking a player twice with different colors will give them two marks instead of removing the previous mark then adding the new one.
 - Does not support removing a mark from a certain player....yet.